 Research Purposes

-Based on the research needs, the dual purposes of this study are as follow:
+Based on the research needs, the dual purposes of this study are as follows:

 Identify the theoretical framework of the concept of sense of community in CSCL.

 Develop the SoC in CSCL instrument using the theoretical framework.

 In order to reach the research purposes, I will explore the theoretical framework of the concept of sense of community in CSCL via conducing a comprehensive literature review.
 I will use the theoretical framework as a measurement model to design the new SoC in CSCL instrument, and then will collect data and analyze how the measurement model can be explained by the observed data.
 Based on the results, I will refine the measurement model and will accordingly modified the new instrument.